Best Online Master’s in Child Psychology

 Are you ready to discover your college program?

-A child psychology master's degree can lead to many fulfilling career paths in counseling and therapy to help children with developmental issues, behavioral challenges, or mental health disorders
+A master’s degree in child psychology can open doors to many rewarding careers in counseling and therapy, where you can help kids dealing with developmental issues, behavioral problems, or mental health conditions.

 Many online colleges offer psychology graduate programs.
-In addition to child psychology, degree-seekers can specialize in educational psychology or school psychology.
-This guide ranks the best online master's programs in child and adolescent psychology.
-Prospective applicants can use the ranking to find the right fit for their interests and career goals.
+In addition to child psychology, you can specialize in educational or school psychology.
+This guide ranks the best online master’s programs in child and adolescent psychology.

 The school and/or program descriptions below were drafted using natural language generation technology and have been edited for clarity and accuracy.
 The data is primarily sourced from government databases such as IPEDS – see sources section for more details.